novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 #### Compatibility

 Everything works out-of-the-box except the integrated fingerprint scanner.
-To enable it you need to install some extra packages.
+To enable it you need to install some extra packages:

 ### System Configuration